nickrotondo/TicTacToe_CLI/README.md

 # TicTacToe_CLI
-Tic Tac Toe game that runs in the command line
+A Tic Tac Toe game that runs in the command line

+## To run:
+1. Clone down the repository
+2. In the command line at the root of this project folder run: